 For-profit investor-owned utilities (IOUs) are regulated by the Washington Utilities and Transportation Commission which invites your public comment on any matter that comes before them.
 For more information, visit the Washington Utilities & Transportation Commission (UTC).
 Washington State has three IOUs.
-They are PSE, Avista and Pacific Power.
+They are Puget Sound Energy, Avista and Pacific Power.

 The remainder of Washington electric utilities are operated by:

 - Public Utility Districts (PUDs)

 As public entities, PUDs, co-ops, municipal utilities are each governed by their own elected commissioners and/or city council.
 Their meetings are open to the public and public input is encouraged.
 You can find details about commissioner meetings on their respective websites (see list below).
 The governing body for each utility must approve rate increases (increases in the cost of electricity to consumers) as well as solar investment plans and policies related to residential and commercial solar installations.

 To find details on each utility’s solar policies for net metering, interconnection, customer generation and whether or not it participates in the voluntary Washington State Production Incentive Program, see this list of WA Utilities (PDF; Updated August 2016).
 Solar Washington attempts to keep this list up-to-date, but please check directly with the utility to find current information.